sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 Read Whole Text Files
 ----------------------------------------

-Below is a sample workflow which contains ``Read Whole Text Files`` processor in Fire Insights.
-It demonstrates usage of ``Read Whole Text Files`` node to read list of Text Files and their content from a given path and list them in File Name and File Content pair.
+Below is a sample workflow which contains the ``Read Whole Text Files`` processor in Fire Insights.
+It demonstrates the usage of the ``Read Whole Text Files`` node to read list of Text Files and their contents from a given path and list them in the File Name and File Content pair.

 It does following processing of data:

-*	Reads incoming Dataset using ``Read Whole Text Files`` node.
+*	Reads incoming Dataset using the ``Read Whole Text Files`` node.
-* 	Prints output in file name and its content pair using Print Node.
+* 	Prints output in the file name and its content pair using the Print Node.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readwholetext-demo-workflow.png
    :alt: readwholetext_node_userguide